Wintermute0110/AEL-offline-scraper/README.md

-## Advanced Emulator Launcher offline database and scraper ##
+## Advanced Emulator Launcher offline database and scraper

-This repository includes the offline ROM metadata dabase of AEL's offline scraper.
+This repository includes the offline ROM metadata dabase of AEL Offline Scraper (AOS).
 It also includes a set of tools for online scraper development.

+## Generate Offline Scraper XML files (V1 old method)

+The first version of the AOS uses XML files to store information.
+The CSV files from the GameDBInfo database, stored in `data_gamedb_info`, are converted to XML and stored in `data_gamedb_info_xml`.
+The MAME XML is generated from the output of `mame -listxml` combined with `catver.ini`.

+### Updating AOS XML files

+ 1. Use `v1_convert_GameDBInfo_CVS_to_AOS_XML.py` to convert the GameDBInfo CSV files into XML.

+ 2. Use `v1_convert_MAME_XML_to_AOS_XML.py` to convert `MAME_raw.xml` and `catver.ini` into
+    `MAME.xml`.

+ 3. Copy XML files from `aaa` into `bbb`.

+ 3. Update AOS index file so AEL can display the AOS contents.

+## Generate Offline Scraper XML files (V2 current method)

+Same as V1 **BUT** use JSON instead of XML.
+This will increase the loading speed of the AOS databases a lot.

+## Generate Offline Scraper JSON files (V3 new method)

+ * The second version of the AOS uses JSON to store information.

+ * The database combines XML files with metadata from GameDBInfo (and maybe other sources like Tempest INI files) with No-Intro/Redump/Libretro DAT files.

+ * The database includes parent/clone, region and language information.

+ * The database includes CRC/MD5/SHA1 for ROM audit on selected platforms.

+Version 2 of the AOS is still in develpment and some design decisions still to be made.

+## Notes

-### No-Intro/Redump ROMsets metadata report (Cartridge systems) ###
+### No-Intro/Redump ROMsets metadata report (Cartridge systems)

 ```
 rom_name